drdaemos/xc5-docs/en/tutorials/index.md

 ---
+lang: en
 layout: article_with_sidebar
-title: Frontend developer guide
+title: Tutorials
 categories: [home]
-order: 3
+order: 9
-icon: browser
+icon: sitemap
-description: Customize your frontend with ease.
+description: Different guides to achieve features that you need.
 ---

-The Frontend developer guide provides a relatively high-level introduction and view of the X-Cart  product.
+The Design guidelines provides a relatively high-level introduction and view of the X-Cart  product.

 The X-Cart  platform and components are explained from the perspective of several audiences: merchants, web store developers (frontend developers), extension developers, system admins, installers, and integrators.